1. Overview

 Focusing offers a beautiful and powerfully loving way of assisting in the creative healing of the world.
 This can occur on several levels, individually or all together:

-b) We center in our bodies, we make space and be open, and listen for what wants to come.
-In this, we can connect with our planet, be a part of the 'shared field', andgive it more space into which it can find its own rightness and healing.
+- We center in our bodies, we make space and be open, and listen for what wants to come.
+In this, we can connect with our planet, be a part of the 'shared field', and give Earth more space into which she can find her own rightness and healing.

 Perhaps this is what some of us are called to do - often all that is needed to allow healing to occur are receptive space and connection.